ropensci/roweb/_drafts/2016-03-01-pdftools-and-jeroen.md

 Pdftools usually does a decent job in retaining the positioning of table elements when converting from pdf to text.
 But the output is still very dependent on the formatting of the original pdf table, which makes it very difficult to write a generic table extractor.
 But with a little creativity you might be able to parse the table data from the text output of a given paper.

-## Jeroen Ooms joins rOpenSci !
+## Jeroen Ooms joins team rOpenSci!

-A message from the team: We are happy to announce that [Jeroen Ooms](https://jeroenooms.github.io/) is joining the rOpenSci crew!
-Jeroen is currently a post-doctoral researcher at UCLA and has written numerous [popular packages](https://cran.r-project.org/web/checks/check_results_jeroen.ooms_at_stat.ucla.edu.html).
-At rOpenSci, he will continue to work on developing awesome R packages and infrastructural software for improving the scientific tool chain.
+A message from the team: We are happy to announce that [Jeroen Ooms](https://jeroenooms.github.io/) has joined the rOpenSci crew!
+Jeroen is a prolific programmer and author of numerous [widely used packages](https://cran.r-project.org/web/checks/check_results_jeroen.ooms_at_stat.ucla.edu.html).
+At rOpenSci, he will continue to work on developing awesome packages and infrastructural software for improving the scientific tool chain.